isomorphic-software/smartclient-docs/classes/ToolStrip.md

 ## Attr: ToolStrip.members

 ### Description
-Array of components that will be contained within this Toolstrip.
-Like [Layout.members](Layout.md#attr-layoutmembers), Strings may be used as global IDs of Canvas instances.
+Array of components that will be contained within this Toolstrip, like [Layout.members](Layout.md#attr-layoutmembers).
+Built-in special behaviors can be indicated as describe [here](#class-toolstrip).

-Additionally, the following special String values can be used to add built-in AutoChildren with standard ToolStrip behaviors:

-*   `"separator"` - creates a vertical separator (instance of [ToolStrip.separatorClass](#attr-toolstripseparatorclass))
-*   `"resizer"` - creates a resizer (instance of [ToolStrip.resizeBarClass](#attr-toolstripresizebarclass)), equivalent to setting [showResizeBar:true](Canvas.md#attr-canvasshowresizebar) on the preceding member
-*   `"starSpacer"` - creates a spacer (instance of [LayoutSpacer](../reference.md#class-layoutspacer))

 **Flags**: IR